Mask (Bauhaus album)

 Mask is the second studio album by English gothic rock band Bauhaus.
-It was released on 16 October 1981 by record label Beggars Banquet, their first album on the record.
+It was released on 16 October 1981 by record label Beggars Banquet, their first album on the label.
 The album features experimentation from the band, incorporating keyboards and acoustic guitar, for instance.

 The album received positive reviews from critics, acclaimed by many as an improvement over their debut, In the Flat Field.
 It is included in the book 1001 Albums You Must Hear Before You Die.

 Background

 After the success of the band's first album, In the Flat Field and the resulting tour, the band left their record label, 4AD, due to the label's resources being unable to keep up with their growing success.
 The band released two singles on their new record, "Kick in the Eye" and "The Passion of Lovers".
 "Kick in the Eye" charted at No. 29 on the US Club Play Singles chart, while "The Passion of Lovers" peaked at No. 56 in the UK Singles Chart.